Republic of Fiji country brief

 The Australian Government strongly condemned the abrogation of Fiji's Constitution and the military's unconstitutional removal of Fiji's elected government in 2006.
 The United Nations Security Council, the Commonwealth Secretary General and the United Nations Secretary General have all called for a prompt return to constitutional democracy in Fiji and a respect for the values of free speech, human rights and the rule of law which underpin it.

 In response to the 2006 coup, Australia imposed travel restrictions on Bainimarama, his supporters and their families.
-These restrictions also apply to members of the interim Government, military officers and their families.
-In addition travel to Australia by rank and file members of the Fiji military forces is restricted, but not travel by their families.
-The Australian Government has implemented these travel sanctions flexibly, granting exceptions on humanitarian and compassionate grounds, and other exceptional circumstances.
+These restrictions apply to some members of the interim Government; all military officers and some family members of military officers.
+The Australian Government implements these travel sanctions flexibly, granting exceptions on humanitarian and compassionate grounds (for example, for medical treatment or to provide support to a family member for medical or other reasons), and in other circumstances on a case-by-case basis.

-Since 2006, defence cooperation and regular ministerial-level contact with the interim Government has been suspended.
+Since 2006, defence cooperation with the interim Government has been suspended.

-In response to the regime's announcement of constitutional consultations, the Australian Foreign Minister has met his Fiji counterpart on several occasions to discuss developments in Fiji and reaffirm Australia's commitment to helping Fiji return to democracy.
+In response to the interim government's announcement of constitutional consultations, the former Australian Foreign Minister met his Fiji counterpart on several occasions to discuss developments in Fiji and reaffirm Australia's commitment to helping Fiji return to democracy.

-At a trilateral Australia, Fiji, New Zealand foreign ministers meeting in July 2012, Australia, New Zealand and Fiji agreed in July 2012 to reinstate High Commissioners in our capitals.
+At a trilateral Australia, Fiji, New Zealand foreign ministers' meeting in July 2012, Australia, New Zealand and Fiji agreed to reinstate High Commissioners in our capitals.

 Australia remains the largest bilateral aid donor to Fiji.
-Our ongoing development assistance in 2012-13 will be $55 million.
-Our aid program aims to mitigate the economic and social impacts of the 2006 coup and the global recession by providing social protection and financial inclusion measures to support vulnerable communities; supporting health and education systems; and partnering with civil society and regional organisations to promote an environment for improved governance.
-Australia continues to provide scholarships for study in Australia and the region.
+Our ongoing development assistance in 2013-14 will be $58.2 million, which represents a doubling of bilateral aid from 2011-12.
+Our aid program aims to mitigate the economic and social impacts of the 2006 coup and the global recession by providing social protection and financial inclusion measures to support vulnerable communities; strengthening primary health services; improving access to education; and partnering with civil society and regional organisations to promote an environment for improved governance.
+Australia continues to provide scholarships for study in Australia and the Pacific region.